friends-of-presta/security-advisories/_posts/2023-05-25-scquickaccounting.md

 ## Description

-In scexportcustomers module up to 3.7.3 for PrestaShop, multiple sensitive SQL calls can be executed with a trivial http call and exploited to forge a SQL injection.
+In scquickaccounting module up to 3.7.3 for PrestaShop, multiple sensitive SQL calls can be executed with a trivial http call and exploited to forge a SQL injection.

 ## CVSS base metrics